Telena Cruz Nelson: Personal life

 Nelson has civilian experience as an educator in the Guam Department of Education.
 Coming from a background of educators- her parents, both grandmothers, aunts, siblings, and cousins- her calling was clear to help educate younger generations.

 Her family comes from a lineage of farmers and ranchers that have produced their own food and agricultural products for means of living and reselling.
 Her great-great-grandfather Peter Nelson was a botanist and discovered a large tree from the Serianthes family which they named after him.
 The Seraithes Nelsonii is known as the S. Nelsonii or hayun lagu.
 It was named critically endangered in 1998.

-She has shown her passion for helping the community by holding multiple teaching positions over the span of several years.
-Nelson has had the opportunity to work as a Science and Physical Education Teacher as well as hold the position of Opportunity Room and Secondary Teacher positions.
-Through these positions, she has been able to enrich her students’ curriculum to the national and state standards as well as promote physical fitness in the lives of Guam’s youth.
+She has helped the community by holding multiple teaching positions over the span of several years.
+Nelson has worked as a Science and Physical Education Teacher and has served as Opportunity Room and Secondary Teacher positions.
+Through these positions, she has enriched her students’ curriculum to national and state standards, as well as promote physical fitness in the lives of Guam’s youth.